mike99mac/minimy-mike99mac/README.md

 **IMPORTANT**: Do not run as ``root``.
 Doing so will almost certainly screw up your system.
 Users other than ``pi`` ideally will work as the environment variable ``$HOME`` is used in scripts, however, this has never been tested.

-### Update and upgrade your system

-Update and upgrade your system which installs the latest code for all installed packages.

-- Enter the following command to prepare for the upgrade.
-You will be prompted for your password.

-    **``$ sudo apt-get update``**

-- Upgrade your system so you have all the latest code. **TAKE A BREAK?** This step could take up to 20 minutes.

-    **``$ sudo apt-get upgrade -y``**

-Your system should now be at the latest software levels.

 ## Install and use mycroft-tools